Meloxicam: Uses, Side Effects, Dangers, and Precautions

 • Drink large amounts of alcohol while taking meloxicam

-Issues related to overdose of ibuprofen and naproxen may come to doctors’ attention more often because those medications are readily available, leading to more such examples in the research literature compared to those of meloxicam.10 That does not mean that it is impossible to misuse meloxicam or experience adverse effects from it.
+Issues related to overdose of ibuprofen and naproxen tend to come to doctors’ attention more often because those medications are readily available when compared to meloxicam.10 That doesn’t mean that it’s impossible to misuse meloxicam or experience adverse effects from it.

 In one instance, an individual was admitted to the hospital, where he was found to have acute pancreatitis or inflammation in the pancreas.
-After ruling out other possibilities, the doctors determined that the most likely cause of the pancreatitis was his meloxicam dose being doubled (7.5 mg to 15 mg) two weeks before he went to the hospital.11
+His doctors determined that the most likely cause of the pancreatitis was his meloxicam dose being doubled (7.5 mg to 15 mg) two weeks before he went to the hospital.11

-Given these meloxicam dangers and contraindications, it is essential to speak with your doctor thoroughly before taking it.
+Given these meloxicam dangers and contraindications, it’s essential to speak with your doctor thoroughly before taking it.

 What Should I Discuss with My Doctor about Meloxicam?

 Again, meloxicam is available only with a doctor’s prescription.
-To ensure that your doctor helps you to find the pain medication that is best for you, it is important to address these issues with them:3
+To ensure that your doctor finds the pain medication that’s best for you, it’s important to address these issues with them:3

-• What type of pain you have been experiencing
+• What type of pain you’ve been experiencing

-• What has helped you to manage pain in the past
+• How you’ve managed pain in the past

 • If you have other allergies such as to foods, preservatives, dyes, or animals

-• Whether you are pregnant, think you may be pregnant, or are trying to get pregnant
+• Whether you’re pregnant, think you may be pregnant, or are trying to get pregnant

-• What medications you are currently taking including OTC, vitamins, nutritional supplements, and herbal products
+• What medications you’re currently taking including OTC, vitamins, nutritional supplements, and herbal products

 • What to do if you miss a dose

-• What side effects you are likely to experience
+• What side effects you’re likely to experience

-• Whether there is a family history of heart disease, heart attack, stroke
+• Whether there’s a family history of heart disease, heart attack, stroke

-• If you will be having surgery, what pain you can expect and for how long, and what medication may work best for you
+• If you plan on having surgery, what pain to expect and for how long, and what medication may work best

-• Whether or not you smoke and drink alcohol, and how much
+• Whether you smoke and drink alcohol, and how much

 • If you have other medical problems or have had them in the past, particularly: